 If your business network is not isolated from your guest WiFi network, it could be used to gain access to business data and could place your POS at risk of compromise.
 Use a router that offers multiple SSIDs – most modern routers have that functionality.
 These routers often have a guest SSID option or separate guest portal.
 Make sure it is activated when it is deployed.
-Alternatively, your wireless router may have a wireless isolation feature which will prevent WiFi users from accessing your internal network and other client devices.
+Alternatively, your wireless router may have a wireless isolation feature that will prevent WiFi users from accessing your internal network and other client devices.
 If you require multiple access points throughout your establishment, you are likely to need a VLAN or EoIP tunnel configuration – A more complicated setup that will require you to seek professional advice on security.

 Encrypt WiFi Traffic with WPA2 or WPA3

-If you have an old router that does not support WPA2 encryption its time for an upgrade.
-WPA2 is the minimum standard for WiFi security, and while it can still be cracked, it is time consuming and difficult.
+If you have an old router that does not support WPA2 encryption it’s time for an upgrade.
+WPA2 is the minimum standard for WiFi security, and while it can still be cracked, it is time-consuming and difficult.
 WPA3 has now been released and an upgrade should be considered.
 You should also make sure that WPS is turned off.

 Update Firmware Promptly

 All software and devices contain vulnerabilities and require updating.
 Software should be patched and devices such as routers will need to have their firmware upgraded when new versions are released.
-Check your device manufacturers website periodically for details of firmware updates and ensure your device is updated.
+Check your device manufacturer’s website periodically for details of firmware updates and ensure your device is updated.